How to Create a Direct Download Link for Any File

 1. Upload your file

 Drag files directly into any Fast.io workspace.
-The platform handles files up to 250GB without breaking them into chunks or requiring special upload procedures.
+The platform handles large files without breaking them into chunks or requiring special upload procedures.

 2. Generate a share link